 There are 8 fuel injectors on your 4.6L or 5.4L Ford (or Mercury or Lincoln) vehicle and they ALL need to be spraying fuel into their respective cylinders.
 Every now and then, one or more fuel injectors won't because they are not either getting power or the activation signal from the PCM.

 When this happens, you'll get a bonafide misfire condition, rough idle and misfire codes (P0300, P0301, P0302, P0303, P0304, P0305, P0306, P0307, or P0308) lighting up the check engine light.

 This article will help you to get to the bottom of the issue by explaining how to do a Noid light test on your Ford vehicle.
 Also, this article supplements the information in the article: How To Diagnose Misfire Codes P0300-P0308 (Ford 4.6L, 5.4L).

 Contents of this tutorial:

 - Fuel Injector Noid Light.

 Read the following test steps first before attempting the tests.

-If all of the Fuel Injector connectors did not flash On and Off, when the engine was cranked, this usually indicates one of several things: a) blown fuel injector fuse, or b) a bad Crankshaft Position Sensor, or c) an ‘open’ short in the wiring, or d) a BAD PCM, although this is rare.
+If all of the fuel injector connectors did not flash ON and OFF, when the engine was cranked, this usually indicates one of several things: a) blown fuel injector fuse, or b) a bad crankshaft position sensor, or c) an open-circuit problem in the wiring, or d) a bad PCM, although this is rare.